 April 2020: They are back!
 Despite all the imposed Corona-virus restrictions, including border controls, the Black-tailed Godwit and Redschank (just to name a couple of waders) returned to The Netherlands.
 It’s great to see them back in our meadows and wetlands.
 Many of these waders depend on our wetlands and lucky enough there is some increasing awareness to maintain them.
 While obeying the restrictions and avoiding contact with other birders, I managed to get some nice Black-tailed Godwit and Redschank images.
 It’s really spring now!

-March 09 2020: The mating of Common Kingfishers is a spectacular sighting and as such it was on my wishlist for this year.
+March 09 2020: Love is in the air!
+The mating of Common Kingfishers is a spectacular sighting and as such it was on my wishlist for this year.
 It’s still early for mating Kingfishers but surprisingly some action was reported in the Northern part of The Netherlands!
 A trip was quickly organized and after a long and very early morning ride I reached the site.
 It was cold and windy and not really inviting for the Kingfishers to do their act!
 However, during the day I managed to take some nice images of a fish transfer and a quick mating!
 How wonderful are these colorful little birds!

-March 09, 2020: This week a nice photo of a dancing little owl was sold to a real estate broker.
+March 09, 2020: Little owls!
+This week a nice photo of a dancing little owl was sold to a real estate broker.
 The photo will be printed on an acoustic cloth to cover one of the walls of his office space.
 Naturally I am always pleased if someone likes my photos!
 The photo below will be replaced in due time with the photo displayed on their office wall.

 February 2020: The month started with low temperatures and a lot of rain!
 Not really inviting for a photo trip.
 However, yesterday the weather changed with higher temperatures and a partly cloudy sky.
 It didn’t take long to decide to take my heavy equipment and visit one of the nearby nature reserves to shoot some red foxes.
 After a hour walk over paved roads and through sand dunes I found a beautiful red fox and it was curious enough to come close allowing for some nice images.
 I walked around 11 km’s and crawled a lot to get the images.
 I nice workout for sure!